marcellodibello/misc/index.md

 - [Three Facts About Family Structure and Race: Responding to The New York Times](https://ifstudies.org/blog/three-facts-about-family-structure-and-race-responding-to-the-new-york-times)

-It is a partisan piece, but it makes reference to respectable publications.
+Carefully argued, a partisan piece though, but makes reference to respectable publications.
 So I am taking it seriously.
 Specifically:

 - John Iceland, [Racial and Ethnic Inequality in Poverty and Affluence, 1959–2015](https://link.springer.com/article/10.1007/s11113-019-09512-7)